wenyaoxue/notes/SDET/day1.md

 # testing classification
 * static testing
   * look and feel
+  * non-execution, examination of documentation, source code listings, etc.
 * dynamic testing
-  * white box = structural/unit testing - logical errors, done by developer - inside view, how not what
+  * white box = structural/unit/component testing - logical errors, done by developer - inside view, how not what, test driven
+    * predominantly lower levels
-  * black box = functional testing - nothing else but functioning, done by tester - outside view, what not how
+  * black box = functional testing - nothing else but functioning, done by tester - outside view, what not how, behavior driven
+    * all levels, but better at top levels
   * grey box = combo of bb and wb - eg expert about a car engine

  # objectives
   * save costs
   * reputation
   * test everything, eg test your requirements

-# error free, efficient, secured, flexible
+  * error free, efficient, secured, flexible

 # static testing
   * or verification
   * techniques